Elections in Ethiopia: 2010 general elections

 African Union (AU) election observers reported that the election was completely "free and fair" and met all AU election standards.
 In spite of the opposition's objections, the AU stated that the election "reflected voters' will."
 The AU observers also reported that opposition party observers were present in most of the polling stations that the AU observed, and found no evidence to support the opposition's charges of pre-election intimidation.
 At the same time, chief AU observer and former President of Botswana Ketumile Masire noted that "the AU were unable to observe the pre-election period.
 The participating parties expressed dissatisfaction with the pre-election period.
 They did not have freedom to campaign.
 We had no way of verifying the allegations."
 Masire said that the National Election Board of Ethiopia (NEBE) handled the election in a professional manner and did not interfere with the electoral materials.

 Prime Minister Meles Zenawi attributed the election results to the EPRDF's past performance, in particular citing the country's economic growth.
 According to the International Monetary Fund, Ethiopia's economy grew 9.9% in 2009 and was expected to grow 7% in 2010.
 Some analysts suggest that the result is a combination of the EPRDF's performance along with state-sponsored intimidation of the opposition.

 On 21 June 2010, the NEBE released the final election results, which confirmed the preliminary results from the previous month.
 The EPRDF won 499 of the 547 available parliamentary seats, opposition or independent candidates won two seats, and EPRDF-allied parties won the remaining seats.
 Additionally, the EPRDF won all but one of 1,904 council seats in regional elections.
 The opposition had filed appeals with the election board and the Ethiopian Supreme Court, but both appeals were rejected.
 On 20 July, the Court of Cassation, Ethiopia's highest court, rejected the opposition's final appeal.

 2015 general elections

 Parliamentary elections were held in Ethiopia on 24 May 2015.
 The result was a victory for the ruling EPRDF, which won 500 of the 547 seats.
 Allies of the EPRDF won the remaining seats.

 2021 general elections

 This election was postponed by the ruling party citing concerns over the COVID-19 pandemic.
 The general elected was held on 21 June 2021 while the regional states election commenced on 30 September.
 It was the first multiparty election in Ethiopia since 2005.

 The election resulted in the landslide victory of the Prosperity Party, which is the ruling party with 457 seats and 89.18 votes.

 2026 general elections

-The next general election to be schedule in June 2026.
+The 2026 general election was conducted on 1 June 2026.
 It is the first general election to change in term length since the 1995 election due to constitutional amendment such as transitioning parliamentary system to presidential.